Glossary

 Emissione locale: (It.) local issue, post.

-Emisión falso: (Sp.) bogus: labels or postal markings
+Emisión falso: (Sp.) bogus: labels or postal markings made to defraud collectors.

 Émission: (Fr.) issue.